jadok/vemsy/README.md

 ## How to use it

-Unfortunately, there is no boilerplate available for the moment.
-Instead you can copy the [example folder](./example/)
+A boilerplate has been made with a cli [vemsy-cli](https://www.npmjs.com/package/vemsy-cli).
+You can use it like that:
+`npm install -g vemsy-cli`
+`vemsy new <my-project-name>`
+`cd <my-project-name>`
+`node app/index.js`

-The [entry point](./example/app/index.js) defined all the tasks loader that will be executed to [set up](https://github.com/jadok/middleware-setup) the application.
+The entry point is defined in your `./my-project-name/app/index.js` defined all the tasks loader that will be executed to [set up](https://github.com/jadok/middleware-setup) the application.

+The cli install the [example folder](https://github.com/jadok/vemsy-cli/tree/master/template)

 ### I want to know more

-The technical documentation is filled in the example folder: [./example/app/contents/](./example/app/contents/) If you execute the example the documentation is available through a vemsy server on [http://localhost:1337](http://localhost:1337)
+The technical documentation is filled in the setup folder: __./my-project-name/app/contents/__ or [./my-project-name/app/contents/](https://github.com/jadok/vemsy-cli/tree/master/template/app/contents)
+If you execute the example the documentation is available through a vemsy server on [http://localhost:1337](http://localhost:1337)